 One of our core values is to deliver and champion environmental best practice, so we take our environmental responsibilities very seriously.
 Our Group’s environmental communication and action brand, known as ‘The 4R Plan’, focuses on delivering continual improvements through reducing impact, reusing resources, recycling materials and adopting recovery principles.Employment

-The new Samworth Brothers Supply Chain (SBSC) distribution centre at the Leicester Distribution Park was constructed to the rigorous BREEAM standard ratings.
+When we build new factories and warehouses within the Group, we build with sustainable construction high on our agenda.
+A good example is the Samworth Brothers Supply Chain (SBSC) distribution centre at the Leicester Distribution Park which was constructed to the rigorous BREEAM standard ratings.

 BREEAM (Building Research Establishment Environmental Assessment Method) is the world’s leading sustainability assessment method for infrastructure and buildings.
 SBSC chose to build to the BREEAM rating and not simply to adhere to regulatory building requirements.
-It was fully committed to taking a sustainable approach during the construction and the new 165,000 square feet site opened in autumn 2017.
+It was fully committed to taking a sustainable approach during the construction of the 165,000 square feet site which opened in autumn 2017.

 Samworth Brothers is now purchasing all our grid supplied electricity from certified renewable sources.
 The move will deliver over 45,000 tonnes of carbon savings per year, equivalent to taking 8,700 cars off UK roads for the same period.